-- Start date September 2021, with a course induction in August
+- Start date August 2023

-- Duration 12 months
+- Duration 9 months

 If you’re a lecturer in Further Education, this is the qualification you need.
 Our in-service TQFE qualification will benefit you if you work in a further education or college environment, with three years’ experience of your subject area and at least two years’ training, teaching or coaching experience at an appropriate level.

 We’re one of just three Scottish Universities endorsed by the Scottish Government to offer the Teaching Qualification in Further Education (TQFE), and it’s accredited by the General Teaching Council of Scotland (GTCS).
 You can register with GTCS when you graduate, and your qualification will ensure you’re a professionally recognised lecturer.